MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 > [!NOTE]
 > If you're using version `4.3.0`, don't forget to set the `spring.cloud.stream.binders.<kafka-binder-name>.environment.spring.main.sources` property to `com.azure.spring.cloud.autoconfigure.kafka.AzureKafkaSpringCloudStreamConfiguration`.
 By default `<kafka-binder-name>` is `kafka` in a single kafka binder application.
 This property setting enables the whole OAuth authentication workflow.
 This setting is also used to specify the additional configuration `KafkaBinderConfigurationPropertiesBeanPostProcessor`, which specifies the OAuth security parameters for the particular binder to enable Azure Identity.
 >
-> For version after `4.4.0`, this property will be added automatically for each Kafka binder environment, so there's no need for you to add it manually.
+> For version since `spring-cloud-azure-dependencies:4.4.0`, this property will be added automatically for each Kafka binder environment, so there's no need for you to add it manually.

 ---